dondreytaylor/findscrollable/README.md

 $(window).findScrollable(function( elementsThatScroll )
 {
-    // Do stuff with elements that scroll
+    // Do stuff with elements that scroll inside of window });
-});

 ```